dwaffle/developing-software-intro-final/README.md

 ### Output

-Outputs the arguments to the command line in the form of a plain object
+Outputs the arguments to the command line